Waiting For Godot (or a Baby): Notes on Identity, Change and Public Presentation

 photo 2

-17 thoughts on “Waiting For Godot (or a Baby): Notes on Identity, Change and Public Presentation”
+17 responses to “Waiting For Godot (or a Baby): Notes on Identity, Change and Public Presentation”

 But Michigan?
 It was time to give up the travel blog schtick for good… but then what?
 I pretty much stopped writing and when I did write I wasn’t enjoying it.
 Until this Christmas when I decided what the hell.
 I’m just going to write about plastic dinosaurs and cat videos and soup.
 And, you know what, people still read it.
 I’m not entirely sure why.
 But they do.